Living Learning Program

 Okay, now that you're convinced, here's what you need to know to apply:

-Do you want to experience your first year in an especially supportive residence environment with other students who like History?
+Would you like to spend your first year in an especially supportive residence environment with other students who share your enthusiasm for History and for teaching?

 Who is your faculty partner?